 It is an Arabic phrase meaning Blessed Ramadan! and is spoken by Muslims throughout their month-long period of fasting during daylight hours.
 Like much of Islam, its observance is based on lunar activity and thus floats through the calendar from year to year.
 (It takes about 33 Islamic years for Ramadan to return to the same place on the Gregorian calendar.)
 For 2019, here in the US, Ramadan begins the after sundown on Sunday, May 5, and is observed through the evening of Tuesday, June 4.

 Ironically, even though the stated focus is on fasting, more food is purchased and consumed by Muslims during this month than any other month of the year!
-Many Muslims simply switch their daily routines to skirt around the burden of fasting: they sleep during the day and enjoy iftar feasts after sunset, staying up to party throughout the night.
-A recent YouGov survey conducted during Ramadan found that about two-thirds of Muslim households spend more money during Ramadan than at other times, and nearly three-quarters of them reported it was for food purchases.
+Many Muslims simply switch their daily routines to skirt around the burden of fasting: they sleep during the day and binge on iftar feasts after sunset, staying up to party throughout the night.
+A YouGov survey conducted during Ramadan 2015 found that about two-thirds of Muslim households spend more money during Ramadan than at other times, and nearly three-quarters of them report the additional amount is for food purchases.